anodyne/nova3/docs/skinning/responsive/phone.md

 ## Targeting Mobile Phones for your Skins

-If you want to hide something from being seen on a mobile phone, you can use the `hidden-sm` class.
-If you want to show something just on a mobile phone, you can use the `visible-sm` class.
+If you want to hide something from being seen on a mobile phone, you can use the `hidden-xs` class.
+If you want to show something just on a mobile phone, you can use the `visible-xs` class.

 Bootstrap's grid system also has triggers for creating columns on a mobile phone.
 In most cases, you'll want to avoid creating too many columns because of the constrained space on a mobile phone's screen.
-To create a column on a mobile phone, use the `col-*` classes.
+To create a column on a mobile phone, use the `col-xs-*` classes.

 <pre>&lt;div class="row">
-	&lt;div class="col-6">&lt;/div>
+	&lt;div class="col-xs-6">&lt;/div>
-	&lt;div class="col-6">&lt;/div>
+	&lt;div class="col-xs-6">&lt;/div>
 &lt;/div>

 &lt;div class="row">
-	&lt;div class="col-12">&lt;/div>
+	&lt;div class="col-xs-12">&lt;/div>
 &lt;/div></pre>

 ## Phone-Specific Changes in Nova 3